babylonchain/finality-provider/docs/finality-provider-export.md

 daemon, you can use the `fpcli` utility.
 To create the finality provider, run `fpcli create-finality-provider`.

-> Obs.: This command does not send a transaction to babylon chain `babylond tx btcstaking create-finality-provider`.
+> Obs.: This command does not send a transaction to babylon chain.

 This command also has several flag options.: